 Isaac is a third year student majoring in Creative Writing.
 He likes to bike, watch horror movies (at the rightly wrong hour), and cook.
 His favorite part about Honors are the opportunities provided by the program!

 Rosa is a third year student who is majoring in Political Science and Journalism.
 Her hobbies include reading and writing, thrifting, and going on picnics.
 She loves being able to pursue new opportunities in Honors and challenging herself to grow!

 Megan is a third year student majoring in Elementary and Special Education.
 When she's not playing trombone in the Blugold Marching Band or leading tours as a Campus Ambassador, Megan enjoys embroidery, hanging out with my friends, and going to hiking.
 Megan enjoys the connections she has made in the Honors program and encourages students to stop by to say hi or ask questions in McIntyre Library 2002.

 Deyne is a third year student majoring in English Education.
 In his free time, Deyne loves to read and bake!
 His favorite part about Honors is getting to branch out with classes totally different from his major!

 Blugolds who have been there

 Who better to tell you about the Honors experience than current Honors students?
 The students who work in the Honors office are all part of the Honors program, and they have the experience and knowledge to answer questions about the program or about life on campus.
 Stop by the office or send your questions through the contact form below.

 Interested in Teaching a Course?

-We are always interested in hearing from faculty and members of the broader Eau Claire and Chippewa Valley communities who would like to become involved in Honors!
-We especially invite faculty (and community members with particular expertise and at least a Master's degree) to consider teaching a course in the University Honors Program.
+We always encourage both faculty and the Eau Claire/Chippewa Valley community members to reach out to us!
+We invite faculty and community members with particular expertise and at least a Master's degree to consider teaching that special course in the University Honors Program.
 Please contact the Honors office to start the conversation.